 - Ability to accommodate light rail if the region chooses to fund it in the future.

 - The new floating bridge improves transit reliability and travel times.

 - Building components of the bridge in Grays Harbor, Tacoma and Kenmore provided hundreds of jobs throughout Western Washington.

 - Late 2011 - Began pontoon construction in Tacoma.

 - Early 2012 - Began anchor construction in Kenmore.

 - Spring 2012 - Began bridge construction on eastern shore of Lake Washington.

-- Late 2016 - Anticipated date for removal of the existing floating bridge.
+- Spring 2017 - Completed removal of the old floating bridge.

 This project is funded by a variety of state and federal sources, including SR 520 tolling that began in December 2011.